arangodb/docs/3.10/quick-start-coming-from-sql.md

 To get started with AQL, have a look at our detailed [comparison of SQL and AQL](https://www.arangodb.com/community-server/sql-aql-comparison/){:target="_blank"}.
-It will also help you to translate SQL queries to AQL when migrating to ArangoDB.
+It can also help you to translate SQL queries to AQL when migrating to ArangoDB.

 {% hint 'info' %}
 You may also be interested in the white paper [**Switching from Relational Databases to ArangoDB**](https://www.arangodb.com/resources/white-paper/coming-from-relational/){:target="_blank"}
-on our website!
+available on our website.
 {% endhint %}

 Basic queries